briansimiyuj/doctor-appointment-app/README.md

       3. If `prescriptions` is empty, display a message saying that the patient has no prescriptions
       4. If `prescriptions` is not empty, reuse PrescriptionList component
       5. If `showViewPrescriptionModal` is true, reuse ViewPrescriptionModal component

+  8. When `activeTab` is "notes", reuse TabContent component as a container and pass the `tabID` prop as "notes"
+    a.
+Create NotesTab component and mount it on TabContent and wrap it with `NotesTabProvider`

+    #### NotesTab Component

+    NotesTab Component will be used to display the notes tab of the appointment details page.

+      1. Reuse NotesTabHeader component in doctor profile UI
+      2. Retrieve the following:
+        a. `notes` from `PatientDetailsContext`
+        b. `showViewNoteModal` from `NotesTabsContext`

+      3. If `notes` is empty, display a message saying that the patient has no notes
+      4. If `notes` is not empty, reuse NotesList component
+      a.
+If `showViewNoteModal` is true, reuse ViewNoteModal